Who We Are

 1. Truth Telling

-Ensure the safety and wellbeing of First Nations children, young people and families by facilitating the transfer of traditional knowledge and community-based solutions to guide and support families and others in caring for this generation of First Nations children and young people, and those that follow.
+Ensure the safety and wellbeing of First Nations children, young people, and families by facilitating the transfer of traditional and historical knowledges and community-based solutions to guide and support families and others caring for First Nations children and young people.
+Work with Indigenous and non-Indigenous peoples to meaningfully engage in reconciliation.

 2. Acknowledging

-Value the support from First Nations children, young people, families and Nations, our members and the many caring children, young people, adults, professionals and organizations that work with us.
+Value the guidance, support, and collaboration from First Nations children, young people, families, communities, and Nations and the many caring children, young people, adults, professionals, and organizations that work with us.

 3. Restoring